vuonghy2442/lonelybot/README.md

 - Pile:  An array of cards in order of top-down
 - Tableau piles: an array of piles in order of left-right
 - Stock: an array of cards in the dealing stock, dealing from the end.
+- Foundation: an array of 4 arrays (corresponding to the suits)

 ### Bench